-Defines the command and options used to run a job when the "queue" keyword is specified.
-The "submit" keyword, only specified in RC files, consists of an optional queue list, followed by the command definition for the specified queues as shown below:

-When specified, the list contains one or more "queue" names separated by commas.
+submit submit=[list=]definition Default: None (LINUX) Defines the command and options used to run a job when the "queue" keyword is specified.
+The "submit" keyword, only specified in RC files, consists of an optional queue list, followed by the command definition for the specified queues as shown below: submit=list=command submit=command When specified, the list contains one or more "queue" names separated by commas.
 If a queue list is not supplied, the command applies to all queues.

-The command section of the "submit" keyword value defines the command used to run a job when a "queue" keyword is supplied that matches a queue name in the list.
-The command can contain keyword names enclosed in percent "%" signs that are replaced with the value of the keyword before the command is run.
-A complete description of the command is found in Customizing Queue Commands (LINUX), 51.
+The command section of the "submit" keyword value defines the comman to run a job when a "queue" keyword is supplied that matches a queue in the list .
+The command can contain keyword names enclosed in percent "9 that are replaced with the value of the keyword before the command is recomplete description of the command is found in Customizing Queue Comm(LINUX). at matches a queue name in nclosed in percent "%" signs re the command is run.
+A symbol symbol= name =string Default: None Defines a symbolic (or logical) name used in ASSIGN and INCLUDE statements and in command line arguments.

-symbol

-symbol=name=string

-Default:

-None

-Defines a symbolic (or logical) name used in ASSIGN and INCLUDE statements and in command line arguments.
 This keyword may be specified in initialization or RC files and on the command line.
 The symbol definition may include references to previously defined symbols or environment variables using the standard "\$name" or "\${name}" syntax on LINUX or %name% syntax on Windows.
 For convenience, the character separating the "symbol" and "name" specification and the "name" and "string" specification may be either an equal sign ("='") or a hash mark ("#").
 The use of a hash mark allows this keyword to be specified as an argument to a Windows .bat file.
 If "node" is specified, symbolic names defined using this keyword are not used on the local system.
 Instead the specified values are passed to the remote system.
 This means that any pathnames must be valid on the remote system.
 Use the "lsymbol" keyword to specify symbolic names for the local system.
 If "node" is not specified, symbolic names defined using the "lsymbol" keyword are processed as if they were defined using the "symbol" keyword.
 Symbolic names are processed in the order they are encountered while processing the initialization and RC files and the command line.
 If a duplicate symbolic name is encountered, the new value replaces the previously specified value.
 Symbolic names must be 16 characters or less, the value assigned to the symbolic name must be 256 characters or less.
 If the symbolic name used in an ASSIGN or INCLUDE statement or in command line arguments is not defined, it is left in the filename specification as is.

-For example, many of the TPL and DEMO input data files have ASSIGN statements such as the following:
+For example, many of the TPL and D statements such as the following: EMO input data files have ASSIGN